Tin Man PBL Case - Heart 3D Reconstruction

 sketchfab

-This animation is part of the problem-based learning case “Tin Man” in the veterinary curriculum of the College of Veterinary Medicine at Western University of Health Sciences.
-Tin Man was a 4-month old domestic short-hair cat from a local shelter presented with a VI/VI right-sided systolic murmur.
-This animation shows the four major defects that characterize Tetralogy of Fallot: ventricular septal defect (in dark blue), pulmonic stenosis (in light blue), the dextroposition of the aorta (green string), and the hypertrophy of the right ventricle.
-This animation was designed to help students interpret the images and identify the abnormalities.
-The original data was collected by Dr. Alexander Lee, and reconstructed by Gary Wisser and Jeff Macalino with the guidance of Pedro Diniz, DVM, PhD,.
+This animation is part of a problem-based learning case called "Tin Man" in the veterinary curriculum at Western University of Health Sciences' College of Veterinary Medicine.
+Tin Man was a 4-month-old domestic short-hair cat from a local shelter diagnosed with a VI/VI right-sided systolic murmur.
+The animation displays four major defects characteristic of Tetralogy of Fallot: ventricular septal defect (in dark blue), pulmonic stenosis (in light blue), dextroposition of the aorta (green string), and hypertrophy of the right ventricle.
+This animation was created to assist students in analyzing images and recognizing abnormalities.
+The original data was gathered by Dr. Alexander Lee, and reassembled by Gary Wisser and Jeff Macalino with guidance from Pedro Diniz, DVM, PhD.

 With this file you will be able to print Tin Man PBL Case - Heart 3D Reconstruction with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Tin Man PBL Case - Heart 3D Reconstruction.